freebsd/freebsd-quarterly/2018q4/riscv.md

-## FreeBSD/RISC-V update
+## FreeBSD/RISC-V update ##

 Contact: Ruslan Bukin, <br@freebsd.org>
 Contact: Mark Johnston, <markj@freebsd.org>

 FreeBSD/RISC-V is getting more mature during last quarter.

-We have optimizied RISC-V copyin(9)/copyout(9) routines.
+We have optimised RISC-V copyin(9)/copyout(9) routines.
 They now support word-sized copies where possible to dramatically increase speed of copying data between kernel and userspace.

 We made a series of improvements and bug fixes to pmap support (machine-dependent portion of virtual memory subsystem).
 This part was not touched during the last years, and is now getting attention.